TERRY LOWER BIO

 Terry Lower was born and raised in Battle Creek, Michigan.
-“My mother was a pianist who used to demonstrate sheet music in stores back in the 1940s.
+“My mother is a pianist who used to demonstrate sheet music in stores back in the 1940s.
 She started teaching me piano when I was six.
 My mother and I both played piano and organ in the Pentecostal church, my brother played trumpet and my dad sang and played guitar.
 There was a lot of music around the household and in our daily lives.”
-Terry played his first professional engagement as a solo pianist at the Hart Hotel for the Rotary Club when he was just 11.
+Terry played his first professional (paid) engagement as a solo pianist at the Hart Hotel for the Rotary Club when he was just 13.
 “I only knew a few standard songs by memory so I kept repeating those songs for a couple of hours at different tempos!”
 While in high school, he often worked locally with different jazz combos and played in the high school jazz band, even writing a few big band arrangements which were played at their annual “Band Follies.”

 Since that time, Terry has kept very busy as a greatly in-demand sideman as well as a featured soloist who has worked with many jazz greats who have come through the Michigan area.
 Among the many well-known artists who he has performed with are Benny Golson, Frank Morgan, David “Fathead Newman, Bobby Shew, Hendrik Meurkens and Kevin Mahogany.
 He also worked with the big bands of Jimmy Dorsey and Nelson Riddle, and has performed pops concerts with Eddie Daniels, Bernadette Peters, and Jennifer Holiday.
 Terry visited Italy on tours with singers Betty Joplin (2006) and Edye Evans Hyde (2008) and played 3 different stints on Carnival and Costa Cruise Lines.
 Having worked for over 25 years in the Detroit area as the main pianist with saxophonist Larry Nozero’s quartet, Terry wrote a lot of original compositions and special arrangements for that group and gained a lot of recognition in the Detroit area.
 That quartet also recorded many of Terry’s arrangements, including “Harlem Nocturne” at the Detroit-Montreux Jazz Festival.
 After hearing that recording, the song’s composer Earl Hagen sent a note to Larry to tell him that it was the most innovative arrangement of his tune that he had ever heard.